2i2c-org/team-compass/business-development/sales-operations.md

 The steps include the following:

 1. **Provisioning** - This step kicks-off activities that ensure effective project management of our contractual obligations (see [Engagement management](engagement.md)).
-The key artefacts here are: AirTable records; and a Statement of Work (SoW).
+The key artefacts here are: Hub Configurator URL and Hubspot Order; AirTable records; and a Statement of Work (SoW).

-1. **Ongoing services** delivery - At this step, we generate tasks that are provisioned via the P&S Team's delivery process.
+2. **Ongoing services** delivery - At this step, we generate tasks that are provisioned via the P&S Team's delivery process.
 Additionally, we provide infrastructure monitoring and support at this step.
 Key artefacts are P&S Backlog items and delivery commitments.

-1. **Milestone reporting** - The final sub-step for delivery is Impact reporting.
+3. **Milestone reporting** - The final sub-step for delivery is Impact reporting.
 This helps 2i2c and our customers (and their communities) evaluate if we met the goals of the contracts (or grants).
 Key artefacts are reports.

 ### Renewals